 Of course, the two testing approaches cannot be clearly distinguished.
 When performing both security and functional tests, bugs from the other discipline can be found.
 However, this does not mean that one procedure is dispensable.
 The two testing methods should be conducted and evaluated independently from each other to ensure that all vulnerabilities are found and a high-quality product is offered to users and customers in the end.

-You are dealing with problems in software testing as a project manager, developer or tester?
-Have a look at the advantages of FAST and why to get in contact with Code Intelligence!
+You are dealing with problems in software testing as a project manager, developer or tester? let us know how we can help!